{modulation} and the poetry of Jared Carter

 If water is a poem-archetype, then the different forms of water are rich and rewarding poem-archetypes in themselves: for example, snow, the water of lakes (calm surfaces which invite gazing and reflection), rivers and streams, the salt water of the sea - as well as the salt water of the womb.

-Although the sea isn't a central concern of Jared Carters' (like Thoreau, he makes the fullest use of his particular, inland, place), the sea does enter into the sequence, and often to superb effect.
+Although the sea isn't a central concern of Jared Carters, the sea does enter into the sequence, and often to superb effect.

 In 'Les Barricades...'
 Jared Carter turns to snow often.
 Snow, like the water of a lake or the water in the sea, is fascinating - or, again, a 'mysterium tremendum et fascinans' - but also dangerous and deadly.
 Deep snow can kill, the cold which is required for snow can kill.
 Deeper water lies deeper in the mind than shallow water, and it's impossible to swim in water in which it's impossible to drown.
 These ambiguities recall Rilke, the First Elegy of the Duino Elegies: